Welcome to Year 2!

 Below is a copy of the word mat we use in class:

 This month in Hedgehogs

 We have had a wonderful month here in the Hedgehogs class!
 In Literacy, we have been focusing on the story of ‘Little Red and the Very Hungry Lion.’
 We are now beginning to create our own version of Little Red Riding Hood.
 We recently created our own versions of the character, with one pupil transforming the big, bad wolf into a big, bad rhino!
 In Maths, we have recently moved on to the fantastic world of Fractions, identifying them in everyday objects, showing how the groups are all equal and uncovering them in amounts!
 On Friday, it will be our class assembly.
 We are so excited about sharing our work with you, we have practised really hard for this!
 Finally, next Thursday is our wild school trip to Colchester Zoo.
 We are super excited for this, and look forward to sharing what we learn with you!

 We will soon be writing our retellings of Little Red Riding Hood.
 We've had some phenomenal ideas so far!

-Within Maths, we will be continue to focus on topics surrounding Addition and Subtraction, but will eventually move on to a focus on Measurement.
-Within Science, our topic continues to focus around 'Living Things and their Habitats,' where we will be looking into a variety of different habitats and food chains.
+Within Maths, we will be continuing to focus on topics surrounding Statistics.
+Within Science, our topic continues to focus around 'Animals including Humans,' where we will be looking into a variety of ways to stay healthy.
 Furthermore, within our Monday PE lessons we are continuing to practise a variety of skills using equipment such as: bats, balls and beanbags.

 Every Monday morning, we carry out Circle Time during our PSHE sessions.
-During the lesson, we are be focusing on a variety of themes, such as: Remembrance Day, Anti-Bullying and Advent.
+During the lesson, we are be focusing on a variety of themes, such as: Growth Mindset, Water Aid and Lent.
 Furthermore, within RE our lessons will focus around 'Places in Christianity' for this half-term.